hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/713_scc_xxviii.md

 Jesus were all Sannyasins.
 The direct recipients of the grace of Shankara, Ramanuja, Shri Chaitanya and Buddha were the all-renouncing Sannyasins.
-It is men of this stamp who have been through succession of disciples spreading the Brahma-vidyâ (knowledge of Brahman) in the world.
+It is men of this stamp who have been through succession of disciples spreading the Brahma-vidyā (knowledge of Brahman) in the world.
 Where and when have you heard that a man being the slave of lust and wealth has been able to liberate another or to show the path of God to him?
 Without himself free, how can he make others free?
-In Veda, Vedanta, Itihâsa (history), Purâna (ancient tradition), you will find everywhere that the Sannyasins have been the teachers of religion in all ages and climes.
+In Veda, Vedanta, Itihāsa (history), Purāna (ancient tradition), you will find everywhere that the Sannyasins have been the teachers of religion in all ages and climes.
 History repeats itself.
 It will also be likewise now.
 The capable Sannyasin children of Shri Ramakrishna, the teacher of the